ptomulik/testmd/README.md

 The class from [Example 1](#example-1-defining-valid-keys-and-values) has one shortcoming - it doesn't convert values to integers.
 For example `vars['seven']` is `"7"` (a string).
-If we'd like to have integers in our container, we had to add value munging `Variables`:
+If we'd like to have integers in our container, we had to add value munging to `Variables`:

 ```ruby
 class Variables